-- This limited warranty covers only repairs or replacements resulting from defects in materials and workmanship. - This warranty shall be void if the boiler is installed by someone other than a professional contractor / installer experienced and qualified in hydronic heating systems. - This warranty shall be void if the owner fails to have the boiler serviced or inspected at least once every two years by a professional contractor / installer experienced and qualified in hydronic heating systems.
+- This limited warranty covers only repairs or replacements resulting from defects in materials and workmanship. - This warranty shall be void if the boiler is installed by someone other than a qualified contractor whose principal occupation is the sale or installation of plumbing and heating equipment. - This warranty shall be void if the owner fails to have the boiler serviced or inspected at least once every two years by an experienced and qualified service person.